Waikato/wekaDeeplearning4j/docs/troubleshooting.md

 ---------------------------------------------------------------
 ## CUDA: Failed to allocate X bytes from DEVICE memory

-#### Issue
-Your network architecture or your batch size consumes too much memory.
+**Issue:** Your network architecture or your batch size consumes too much memory.

-#### Solution
-Use a lower batch size, or adjust your Java heap and off-heap limits to your available memory accordingly to the [official Dl4J memory description](https://deeplearning4j.org/memory).
+**Solution**: Use a lower batch size, or adjust your Java heap and off-heap limits to your available memory accordingly to the [official Dl4J memory description](https://deeplearning4j.org/memory).